radicle-dev/old.radicle.xyz/content/docs/rad-cli-reference.rst

                       <state2> ...'.
-                      If the option '--fancy' is appended, the list is opened via fzf (note that fzf has to be installed). new          - Create a new issue in $EDITOR show         - Show an issue
+                      If the option '--fancy' is appended, the list is opened via fzf (note that fzf has to be installed).
+                      If the option '--unread' is appended, only unread issues are listed.
+                      Unread issues are marked with a * after the timestamp. new          - Create a new issue in $EDITOR show         - Show an issue
        comment      - Add a comment to an issue close        - Close an issue
-                      This command is restricted to the maintainer of the project. help         - Print this help and exit
+                      This command is restricted to the maintainer of the project. mark-read    - Mark issue as read
+       mark-unread  - Mark issue as unread
+       all-read     - Mark all issues as read help         - Print this help and exit

 rad patch commands